Veterinary Externship Program

 Veterinary Extern Program

 The Emory University- Division of Animal Resources (DAR) Veterinary Externship Program is designed to provide interested third and fourth year veterinary medical students the opportunity to experience the field of Laboratory Animal Medicine.
 Laboratory Animal Medicine is an AVMA-recognize specialty that combines clinical medicine, preventive medicine, pathology, recognition/development of animal models, regulatory oversight, and collaborative/independent biomedical research.
-The Emory University DAR oversees all aspects of the care of laboratory animals on campus.
-Species maintained include mice, rats, rabbits, guinea pigs, macaques, amphibians, fish, sheep, pigs, dogs, cats.
+The Emory University DAR oversees all aspects of laboratory animal care on campus.
+Species typically maintained include mice, rats, rabbits, guinea pigs, amphibians, fish, and pigs.
 Students will observe and participate in the many of the daily responsibilities of a laboratory animal veterinarian primarily by shadowing the current residents and through interactions with the faculty veterinarians.
 The student will gain knowledge in the following areas: